CodeYourFuture/wordpress-module/lesson0.md

 ![screengrab of the wordpress.org dashboard](assets/lesson0/wp.org-dashboard.png)
 _A screengrab of the wordpress.org dashboard._

+Remember the 4 freedoms?
+You are free to modify the software and free to distribute the modification!

+But the Dashboard is not the only difference between the two.
+Although WordPress.com can be free if you have a Free Plan, there are a lot of things you are restricted from doing unless you upgrade to a paid plan, such as, for example, linking the site to your own domain or installing any plugins to extend functionality.

+Whereas with WordPress.org there are no restrictions whatsoever, but you need to install it on your own host, with your own domain and either do the site maintenance yourself or hire someone to do it for you.

+And here is where WordPress developers come in...

 ## What do WordPress developers do?

 As an IT professional, there's several different ways of working with WordPress:

-*   You can build websites for clients using, and adapting, existing WordPress Themes ( = collection of templates for the frontend ) and Plugins ( = extensions to the default WordPress functionality ).
+*   You can build websites for clients using, and adapting, existing WordPress **Themes** ( = collection of templates for the frontend ) and **Plugins** ( = extensions to the default WordPress functionality ).
 *   You can create WordPress Themes for clients or to sell them on platforms such as the [Theme Directory](https://en-gb.wordpress.org/themes/) or the [Theme Forest](https://themeforest.net).
-*   You can create WordPress Plugins for clients or to sell on the [Plugin Repository](https://en-gb.wordpress.org/plugins/).
+*   You can create WordPress Plugins for clients or to sell on the [Plugin Directory](https://en-gb.wordpress.org/plugins/).

 Of course, you can also earn a living as a content editor, a blogger or a business owner with a WordPress website.
-But that'd be outside the scope of this course ;-)
+But that topic is outside the scope of this course ;-)

 We will cover Themes and Plugins extensively during the course but, in the meantime, if you want to find out more, please refer to the following links in the WordPress Codex: